ammar1y/personal-website/_posts/English/2020/2020-04-29-youtube-trending-videos-analysis-2.md

 * TOC
 {:toc}
-## What are YouTube Trending Videos?

-YouTube, as you know, is the most popular and most used video platform in the world today.
-YouTube has [a list of **trending videos**](https://www.youtube.com/feed/trending).
-I'll quote the description of trending videos from [YouTube itself](https://support.google.com/youtube/answer/7239739?hl=en):

-> Trending helps viewers see what’s happening on YouTube and in the world.
-Trending aims to surface videos that a wide range of viewers would find interesting.
-Some trends are predictable, like a new song from a popular artist or a new movie trailer.
-Others are surprising, like a viral video.
-Trending isn't personalized and displays the same list of trending videos in each country to all users.
->
-> The list of trending videos is updated roughly every 15 minutes.
-With each update, videos may move up, down, or stay in the same position in the list.

 ## Summary of Some Key Results of the Analysis

 The main goal of the analysis is to find interesting facts and patterns by exploring the data and by using effective visualizations.